wyliodrinstudio/WyliodrinSTUDIO/docs/source/workspace_api.rst

 The function parameters are:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *device*
 	  - the device object that we want to connect
+	  - required
+	  - \-
 	* - *options*
-	  - additional options
+	  - additional options that the device requires in order to create the connection
+	  - required
+	  - \-

-The first step is to chech if the device we are trying to connect really is an actual device type.
-If it can be found in our **deviceDrivers** list, then we trasmit its type and status to the workspace store.
+The first step is to check if the device we are trying to connect is an actual device type.
+If it can be found in our *deviceDrivers* list, then we trasmit its type and status to the workspace store.

 |

-getDevice()
+getDevice
 """""""""""""""""
 Returns a device from the store.

-We call the **getFromStore** function, wich returns the **device** objects, with all its properties.
+This function has no parameters and it's using the **getFromStore** function, which returns a **device** object, with all its properties.

 We are using it each time we want to work with the currently connected device and we want to know its type.